a14n/build_system.dart/README.md

 First activate the package with `pub global activate build_system`.
 Now you just need to launch `pub global run build_system` and the `build.dart` file will be called at every file creation/modification/deletion.

+NB: By default a _full build_ (with `--full` argument) will be executed at startup.
+You can skip this behaviour with a `--no-full` argument.

 ## License ##
 Apache 2.0